hummusonrails/couchbase-search-blog/README.md

 3. Configure the Couchbase connection:

-    Open the `.env.example` file and update the environment variables with your Couchbase Server credentials.
+    Open the `.env.example` file and update the environment variables with your Couchbase and OpenAI credentials.

 ## Usage